ivantelix/test_rest/readme.md

     -   localhost:8000/api/search?type=room (This request get all room)
     -   localhost:8000/api/search?type=room&search=Habitacion Simple (This request get the client by the name)
     -   localhost:8000/api/search?type=room&search=SIMPLE (This request get the room with type_room value is SIMPLE.
-        Other values are "DOBLE", "TRIPLE", "FAMILIAR")
+        Other values are "DOUBLE", "TRIPLE", "FAMILY")
     -   localhost:8000/api/search?type=room&search=FREE (This request get the room are FREE.
 Other value is OCCUPIED)

 -   Request search reservations: